transpose-org/transpose-org.github.io/README.md

 ### Navigation

-The navigation menu is duplicated across all pages.
-To add or modify navigation items:
+The navigation menu is simplified to three main sections: Home, TDToolkit, and Contributors.
+To modify navigation items:

-1. Update the nav menu in all HTML files
+1. Update the nav menu in all active HTML files (index.html, tdtoolkit.html, contributors.html)
 2. Keep the order consistent
 3. Mark the current page with class `active`